Angling at Inistioge at the River Nore

 to save and share

-As if to emphasise the point, Kilkenny’s Norman castle is right in the thick of the action.
+As if to emphasize the point, Kilkenny’s Norman castle is right in the thick of the action.
 But really, medieval Kilkenny is as much about its tight-knit laneways as its big set pieces.
 Wandering down one... who knows what century you’ll end up in?